 While you are editing the workbook, Excel Web App shows you whether other people are also working on the workbook.

-- Store the workbook on a website where your colleagues can access it, such as your team's SharePoint library or a folder in SkyDrive that your colleagues can access.
+- Store the workbook on a website where your colleagues can access it, such as your team's SharePoint library.

 - Invite other people to work on the workbook.